ppaquay/RegModels/Reportbis.md

 ## Executive summary

 In this report we try to answer the question : "Is automatic or manual transmission better for mpg ?".
 To answer this question we used a dataset from the 1974 Motor Trend US magazine, and ran some statistical tests and a regression analysis.
 On one hand the statistical tests show (without controlling for other car design features) a difference in mean of about 7 miles more for the manual transmitted cars.
 On the other hand, the regression analysis indicate that by taking into account other variables like weight and 1/4 mile time, manual transmitted cars are only 2.9 miles better than automatic transmitted cars and also that this result is less significant than to consider weight and 1/4 mile time together.
-So to get a better mileage it's probably better to consider cars of a certain weight and 1/4 mile time than to consider manual or automatic transmission.

 ## Cleaning data